 Osteoporosis causes weak bones.

 The good news is that you are never too old or too young to improve your bone health.
 There are many things you can do to keep bones strong and prevent fractures.
-At all ages, a diet with enough calcium and vitamin D, together with weight-bearing physical activity every day, can prevent problems later.
+At all ages, a diet with enough calcium and vitamin D, together with weight-bearing and resistance exercises, can help prevent problems later.
 You can work with your doctor to check out warning signs or risk factors.
 When you are older, you can have your bones tested and take medicine to strengthen them.

 Many things weaken bones.
 Some are outside your control.
 If you have a family member who has bone problems, you could also be at risk.
 Some medical conditions can also make you prone to bone disease.

 There are some things you can control:

 - Get enough calcium and vitamin D in your diet at every age.

 - Reduce hazards in your home that could increase your risk of falling and breaking bones.

 - Talk with your doctor about medicines you are taking that could weaken bones, like medicine for thyroid problems or arthritis.
 Also talk about ways to take medicines that are safe for bones.
 Discuss ways to protect bones while treating other problems.